-MSS operating income increased to \$7.8 million in 2014 from an operating loss of \$36.1 million in 2013.
-Excluding the impact of the \$50.9 million goodwill impairment recorded in 2013 described below, MSS operating income decreased from 2013 to 2014 by 47% Operating income in 2014 was impacted by the sales decreases described above and reduced profit margins on contracts due to competitive pressures driving down bid prices.
-MSS' competitive environment has forced us to bid somewhat lower margins than in recent years in order to acquire positions on new contracts and retain positions on our existing contracts.
+CGD Services operating income increased to \$7.8 million in 2014 from an operating loss of \$36.1 million in 2013.
+Excluding the impact of the \$50.9 million goodwill impairment recorded in 2013 described below, CGD Services operating income decreased from 2013 to 2014 by 47%.
+Operating income in 2014 was impacted by the sales decreases described above and reduced profit margins on contracts due to competitive pressures driving down bid prices.
+The CGD Services competitive environment has forced us to bid lower profit margins than in recent years in order to acquire positions on new contracts and retain positions on our existing contracts.
 Operating income also decreased as a result of a focused investment we are making to expand our footprint in the Special Operations Forces market, which totaled \$1.7 million for 2014.
 The NEK operating loss was \$1.0 million for 2014 compared to \$0.8 million in 2013.